-With the ArcGIS Spatial Analyst, you can create a classification by grouping raster cells into classes or clusters.
+With the ArcGIS Spatial Analyst extension, you can create a classification by grouping raster cells into classes or clusters.
 A class is usually a known category, such as forests, residential areas, or water bodies, while a cluster is a grouping of cells based on the statistics of their attributes.
 A signature is a subset of cells that are representative of a class or cluster.
 The statistics of signatures are stored in a signature file that will be used to classify all cells in the intersection of the input bands.

 What is a class?

 A class corresponds to a meaningful grouping of locations.
 For example, forest, water, and high wheat yield are all classes.

 Each location is characterized by a set or vector of values, one value for each variable, or input band.
 Each location can be visualized as a point in a multidimensional attribute space whose axes correspond to the variables in the input bands.
 A grouping of points in this multidimensional attribute space is referred to as a cluster, and in this case, since the cluster refers to something meaningful, it can also be considered a class.
 Two locations belong to the same cluster if their attributes (vector of band values) are similar.

 Known classes may form clusters in attribute space if the classes can be separated, or distinguished, by their attribute values.
 Locations corresponding to natural clusters in attribute space can be interpreted as naturally occurring classes of strata.

 Identifying classes for supervised classification